Our Rating: 4.8 out of 5

 Designed for HVAC professionals, the Fluke 116 multimeter is built for taking temperature and microamp measurements.

 The goal is to allow for a quick diagnosis to run as this tool can measure resistance, continuity, frequency, and capacitance.
 Fluke's reputation precedes it, and in keeping with their long-standing tradition of rugged and reliable tools, this product offers those familiar comforts.
 A good quality digital multimeter that is equipped with an LED backlight to allow for use in any lighting conditions.

 To round off, the compact design of the tool allows for use with one hand, particular hand in the field.
-With the basics noted, let's dive deeper into the specifics.Available at a price of $179.99, you're looking at a product that should be ticking a lot of boxes for that price.
+With the basics noted, let's dive deeper into the specifics.Available at under $200, you're looking at a product that should be ticking a lot of boxes for that price.
 So let's see if it can match up to the price tag.